 Naomi Lenox started college in the fall at 5’5′ and 110 lbs.
-In a recent interview with Jaime Brandt, Naomi confided, “By the end of spring semester that had changed.”
+In a recent interview , Naomi confided, “By the end of spring semester that had changed.”
 Naomi had gained what is often referred to as the “freshman 15.”
-According to a recent study conducted at Ohio University, the “freshman 15” is just a myth.
-Not all college students gain weight during their first year of school, but according to The Journal of American College of Health, half of college students do.
+Yet, according to a recent study conducted at Ohio University, the “freshman 15” is just a myth.
+Not all college students gain weight during their first year of school.
+According to The Journal of American College of Health, half of college students do.
 The freshman 15 is just one symptom of how hard it is to keep a healthy lifestyle going.

-As part of our research on staying healthy in college, we conducted interviews and focus groups to learn more about how students cope with the everyday struggle of living a healthy lifestyle in college.
-Our research looked not at just how to keep a healthy body, but also how to keep a healthy mind.
+As part of my research on staying healthy in college, I conducted an interview to learn more about how students cope with the everyday struggle of living a healthy lifestyle in college.
+My research looked not at just how to keep a healthy body, but also how to keep a healthy mind.

-Check out our sites for more information on staying healthy in college:
+Check out these sites for more information on staying healthy in college: